Opencast-Moodle/documentation/docs/block/backup_restore_workflows.md

 </definition>
 ```

-The first workflow triggers this second workflow on the duplicated mediapackage.
+The first workflow triggers this second workflow on the duplicated *mediapackage*.

 ```
 <?xml version="1.0" encoding="UTF-8" ?>